-A. Financial Plans
+Financial Plans

 LFAS provides financial planning services in the form of oral advice and written financial plans.
 A financial plan can include, but is not limited to, the following topics: tax planning, retirement planning, educational planning, portfolio analysis, asset allocation strategies, risk management planning, budgeting and cash flow, and estate planning.
+Financial planning engagements are offered under a separate and distinct Financial Planning Agreement from any asset management services that may be provided through LFAS under an Investment Advisory Agreement.